 Interested in hauora?
 Committed to the wellbeing of your community?
-Working in the Health sector and looking for a qualification to enhance your career opportunities?
-Consider studying for a Certificate in Health and Wellbeing at the University of Waikato.
+Working in the health sector and looking for a qualification to enhance your career opportunities?
+Study the Certificate in Health and Wellbeing at the University of Waikato.

-At the University of Waikato we believe it is time to bring to light new ways of thinking about and practicing health in ways that address the growing inequities in the health system, through recognising the importance of hauora*
+At the University of Waikato, we believe it is time to change the way we think about health and address the growing inequities in the health system by recognising the importance of hauora.

-In recognising the importance of preventative and holistic approaches to health, we need a workforce with knowledge of health service quality and equity that is built on a foundation of cultural competency, multidisciplinary knowledge, interpersonal and collaborative skills, applied biomedical skills, critical thinking, and regional and community engagement.
+By understanding the holistic approaches to health, we can create a workforce that is knowledgeable about service quality and equity.
+This workforce will also have a strong base in cultural competency, multidisciplinary knowledge, interpersonal and collaborative skills, applied biomedical skills, critical thinking and regional and community engagement.

-A graduate of the Certificate in Health and Wellbeing will have knowledge and skills that is practical and transferable, allowing them to practice in ways that exhibit an understanding of health as it relates to the individual, whanāu and community.
-A certificate can help pave your way to future success, and is equivalent to the first year of study of a bachelors degree.
-It's a great way to gain an introductory qualification in a field of study.
+A graduate of the Certificate in Health and Wellbeing will have knowledge and skills that are practical and transferable, allowing graduates to practice health in a way that relates to individuals, whanāu and community.
+A certificate can help pave your way to future success, and is equivalent to the first year of a Bachelors degree.
+It is a great way to gain an introductory qualification in a field of study.